-The following information is believed to be accurate as at March 2016 however please check with the websites for the various airlines or send an email to us at email@example.com and we'll endeavor to verify for you.
+The following information is believed to be accurate as of March 2020 however due to Covid please check with the websites for the various airlines or send an email to us at email@example.com and we'll endeavour to verify for you.

 Flying to Virgin Gorda:

-There are no direct flights to the British Virgin Islands from North America or Europe; however it's only one small hop on a two engined prop plane to Virgin Gorda via a charter plane or scheduled carrier direct to Virgin Gorda (VIJ) or to Tortola’s Beef Island Airport (EIS) (and then on a ferry from the airport/Trellis bay to Virgin Gorda) from many of the islands in the Caribbean.
+There are no direct flights to the British Virgin Islands from North America or Europe as the runway at EIS (Beef Island) is not long enough for large jets; however, it's only one small hop on a two-engine prop plane to Virgin Gorda (VIJ) via a charter or scheduled carrier.
+Alternatively one can fly to Tortola’s Beef Island Airport (and then on a ferry from the airport/Trellis Bay to Virgin Gorda) from many of the islands in the Caribbean.

 From the USA, Canada and Europe via San Juan, PR (SJU), St. Thomas USVI (STT), St. Martin (SXM) or Antigua (ANU)

 There are several major airports near the British Virgin Islands which act as hubs for onward travel to both Tortola, BVI and Virgin Gorda, BVI.
 San Juan (SJU) and St. Thomas (STT) are major international airports for North American carriers while St. Martin (SXM) and Antigua (ANU) are major Caribbean destinations for many European carriers.
 European travelers going to Miami would still have to fly to SJU or STT.